• Skip to primary navigation

 This recipe makes two regular-sized loaves.
 One for you and one for sharing, or you can wrap and freeze one for later.
 Or bake several mini loaves to share with friends, but you will need to reduce the baking time.

-If preferred, you can substitute the cloves and nutmeg for 1 tsp. pumpkin pie spice.
+If preferred, you can substitute the pumpkin pie spice with cloves & nutmeg.

 For easier removal from the pans, I recommend placing a piece of parchment paper in the bottom of the pans.